In 2019, Microsoft decided to rework its logos to enhance user experience on Office 365, which is intended to be simpler and more collaborative.

 UpSlide users may have already guessed which was chosen for the next phase.

-3. Interface and user experience
+Interface and UX

 After the design phase, it was time to bring together the selected graphic designs.
 The purpose of the merging phase is to review the proposals and reflect on their structure in order to guarantee future users a high-quality interface and experience.